 When considering raw honey vs. regular honey, processing is one of the first things to look at, and it is a major difference between raw honey and regular honey.
 Our Raw honey is is extracted from the honeycomb and run through our wax spinner, which filters out things such as beeswax and large particles.
 After that, the honey is ready to bottle.
 It’s very simple.
 Regular honey, on the other hand, goes through several steps, including pasteurization followed by filtration.
 The pasteurization uses high heat which changes the honey and filtration removes all of the pollen and other beneficial parts of honey.
 This is done to keep the honey liquid which until recently was the standard.
 The true natural state for raw honey is to let the honey granulate naturally without heat or filtration.
 Keeping it as close to how the bees made it as possible.

 Nutritional Value Differences

-Nutritional value is one of the most important differences between raw and regular honey.
+Nutritional value is another of the most important differences between raw and regular honey.
 The truth is raw honey is the more nutritious option.
 Raw honey contains different minerals along with multiple enzymes and vitamins.
 Other health benefits come from raw honey’s many polyphenols, which act as antioxidants.
 These can fight against risks of cancer, inflammation, and heart disease.
-Regular honey loses many of these antioxidants through the extra processing.
+Regular honey loses many of these antioxidants through the extra heat and processing.

 Raw Honey Contains Pollen